 How much do you know about Vietnam?
 Peru or Malaysia?

 Each is part of the current Trans Pacific Partnership (TPP) negotiations and while relatively small and unknown markets, they may prove to be valuable for Canadian agriculture and agri-food.
-Our recent provided an overview of the TPP; here are a few more facts on three of the smaller participants.
+Our recent Look at Global Trade provided an overview of the TPP; here are a few more facts on three of the smaller participants.

 The Asian Development Bank projects that Vietnam’s GDP will increase at an annual rate of 5.8 per cent in 2015.
 It may even meet expectations to become the fastest-growing of emerging economies by 2025.